 Some birds, once grounded, cannot take flight from solid ground and need help.
 These include loons, grebes, and swifts.

-Safe Wings holds a permit from the Canadian Wildlife Service that allows our volunteers to capture and temporarily possess injured birds.
-We also hold a provincial Wildlife Custodian Authorization allowing us to rehabilitate injured birds.
+Safe Wings holds permits from the Canadian Wildlife Service and the Ontario Ministry of Natural Resources and Forestry allowing our volunteers to rescue and provide treatment to injured birds.
 Without such permits, it is illegal to posses a live, wild bird; you must bring any injured bird to a rehabber within 24 hours.